Yandy Díaz Player Props: Rays vs. Athletics

 Athletics Pitching Rankings

-- The Athletics have the last-ranked team ERA across all MLB pitching staffs (6.39).
+- The Athletics have the last-ranked team ERA across all league pitching staffs (6.34).

-- The Athletics surrender the most home runs in baseball (104 total, 1.6 per game).
+- The Athletics allow the most home runs in baseball (105 total, 1.5 per game).

-- The Athletics will send Kaprielian (1-6) to the mound to make his ninth start of the season.
-He is 1-6 with a 7.21 ERA and 39 strikeouts through 43 2/3 innings pitched.
+- Harris (1-0) takes the mound for the Athletics to make his second start of the season.

-- In his most recent appearance on Tuesday against the Pittsburgh Pirates, the right-hander threw six innings, allowing one earned run while surrendering four hits.
+- The left-hander last appeared on Wednesday against the Pittsburgh Pirates, when he threw five innings, allowing three earned runs while giving up four hits.

-- In 11 games this season, the 29-year-old has a 7.21 ERA and 8 strikeouts per nine innings, while giving up a batting average of .286 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.